 Summary and conclusions

 In this paper we describe a new refinement and adaptation of the Lexis surface optimised to fertility data.
-By using both colour/shade and contour lines to mark age-specific fertility rates, and cumulative cohort fertility milestones, respectively, we show how these two types of data are related, and how both forms of information can be concisely represented within a single visualization.
+By using both colour/shade and contour lines to mark age-specific fertility rates, and cumulative cohort fertility milestones, respectively, we show how these two types of data are related, and can both be concisely represented in a single visualization.
 We present extensive pedagogic examples which introduce and comment on different features within specific countries, to provide conceptual ‘stepping stones’ for developing familiarisation with this novel visualisation approach.
 We conclude with a visualization of 45 countries, based on hundreds of thousands of specific data points.